 Postpartum Care

 Postpartum emergencies can include headache, eclampsia, infection, heart failure, and hypertension.
 Failure to recognize and treat these conditions can lead to disastrous consequences for the patient, including stroke, permanent brain damage, or death.

+Definitions: •

-- 1. Postpartum bleeding- Causes of postpartum bleeding include loss of tone in the uterine muscles, a bleeding disorder, or the placenta failing to come out completely, or tearing.
-Symptoms include vaginal bleeding that doesn't slow or stop. - Perineal trauma- Vaginal tears during childbirth, also called perineal lacerations or tears, occur when the baby's head is coming through the vaginal opening and is either too large for the vagina to stretch around or the head is a normal size but the vagina doesn't stretch easily.
+Postpartum bleeding- Causes of postpartum bleeding include loss of tone in the uterine muscles, a bleeding disorder, or the placenta failing to come out completely, or tearing.
+Symptoms include vaginal bleeding that doesn't slow or stop.
+Perineal trauma- Vaginal tears during childbirth, also called perineal lacerations or tears, occur when the baby's head is coming through the vaginal opening and is either too large for the vagina to stretch around or the head is a normal size but the vagina doesn't stretch easily.
 These kinds of tears are relatively common and may or may not have significant bleeding.

-- 1. Every 5 minutes for unstable patients, every 15 minutes for stable patients:

-- A. BP.

-- B. Respirations.

-- C. Pulse.

-- 2. If performed, before and after intervention or if condition changes:

-- A. 12 lead ECG.

-- B. SpO2.
+Documentation Standards:

-- C. Blood glucose level.

-- D. Pain scale.

-- E. Physical assessment.

-- 3. Last menstrual period and possibility of pregnancy. - 4.
-Duration and amount of any bleeding. - 5.
-Weeks of pregnancy, estimated due date, any anticipated problems (e.g. preeclampsia, lack of prenatal care, expected multiple births). - 6.
-Presence of contractions, cramps, or discomfort. - 7.
-Pertinent past medical history. - 8.
+Every 5 minutes for unstabl every 15 minutes for stable A. BP.
+B. Respirations.
+C. Pulse.
+If performed, before and aft or if condition changes: A. 12 lead ECG.
+B. SpO2.
+C. Blood glucose level.
+D. Pain scale.
+E. Physical assessment. patients: Last menstrual period and possibility of pregnancy.
+Duration and amount of any bleeding.
+Weeks of pregnancy, estimated due date, any anticipated problems (e.g. pre- eclampsia, lack of prenatal care, expected multiple births).
+Presence of contractions, cramps, or discomfort.
+Pertinent past medical history.
 Estimated blood loss.

 Objective Findings:

 Signs & Symptoms Comorbidities Differentials

 Spontaneous abortion has passage of products of conception.
+Headaches, blurred vision.
+Severe abdominal cramps or sharp abdominal pain.
+Crowning.
+Painful vaginal bleeding.
+Painless vaginal bleeding.
 Eclampsia.
 Preeclampsia.
-Multiple Birth.
+Preeclampsia.
+Multiple Bir Home Meds Prenatal Vi Magnesium sia. th. tamins.
 Eclampsia.
 Preeclampsia.
 Placenta previa.

-Headaches, blurred vision.
-4. Placenta abruptio.
+Placenta abruptio.

-Severe abdominal cramps or sharp abdominal pain.
-Home Meds 1.
-Prenatal Vitamins.
-2. Magnesium Sulfate.

-4. Crowning.5.
-Painful vaginal bleeding.

-Painless vaginal bleeding.